-ravancore Cochin: According to the population census of 1951, there were 62 lakes educated persons (matricules, intermediates, and degree or iploma holders) in Travancore Cochin at that time.
-This number must ubsequently have been augmented by the net annual out turn of high schools nd colleges.
-The number of persons who leave educational institutions very year and constitute potential additions to the educated labour force of the order of 20,000.
-In September 1955, the Employment Exchanges Travancore Cochin had on their live registers 10,231 educated persons eking employment.
-If we make due allowance for non-registration at polognest Exchanges and apply ratios which have been derived from the india preliminary survey on urban unemployment referred to earlier, . get a figure of 25,000.
-This may well be an under estimate as evancore Cochin is not well served by Employment Exchanges and there be a smaller proportion of educated persons registering there than the case in other States.
-Taking all factors into consideration, we ink that the number of educated unemployed in Travancore-Cochin may be the order of 35,000 to 40,000.
+Travancore-Cochin: According to the population census of 1951, there were 1.62 lakhs educated persons (matriculates, intermediates, and degres or diploma holders) in Travancore-Cochin at that time.
+This number must subsequently have been augmentel by the net annual out-turn of high schools and colleges.
+The number of persons who leave educational institutions every year and constitute potential additions to the educated labour force is of the order of 20,000.
+In September 1955, the Employment Exchanges in Travancore-Cochin had on their live registers 10,231 educated persons seeking employment.
+If we make due allowance for non-registration at Employment Exchanges and apply ratios which have been derived from the all-India preliminary survey on urban unemployment referred to earlier, we get a figure of 25,000.
+This may well be an under-estimate as Travancore-Cochin is not well served by Employment Exchanges and there may be a smaller proportion of educated persons registering there than is the case in other States.
+Taking all factors into consideration think that the number of educated unemployed in Travancore-Cochin may be of the order of 35,000 to 40,000.

-st Bengal: According to a survey conducted in West Bengal in 1953 by a State Statistical Bureau, there were 1.25 lakhs\ persons who were triculates and above without full time employment and were seeking the employment.
-Full time employment was defined as all employment her than employment of less than six months' duration during the year.
-The basis of the number registered at Employment Exchanges the estimate lower.
+West Bengal.
+According to a survey conducted in West Bengal in 1953 by the State Statistical Bureau, there were 1.25 lakhs\ persons who were matriculates and above without full time employment and were seeking such employment.
+Full time employment was defined as all employment other than employment of less than six months' duration during the very.
+On the basis of the number registered at Employment Exchanges the estimate is lower.
 In September 1955, 31,639 educated persons were registered as unemployed.
-Applying the National Sample Survey ratios, the total number of educated unemployed warks out to 78,000.
+Applying the National Sample Survey ratios, the total number of educated unemployed works out to 78,000.
 The difference appears to be due largely to a difference in definition.
-We consider that for present purposes and for comparison with the position obtaining in other States, the estimate of unemployment may be placed at 75,000 to 78,000.
+We consider that for present purposes and for comparison with the position obtaining in other States, the estimate of unemployment may be placed at 75,000 to 78,000